reiver/guide-postfix-notation/chapters/postcalc_1/README.md

 In this chapter you are going to use the `post64` package you have been creating an create an text-based **application**.

-This text-based **application** will be a simple postfix notation calculator.
+This text-based **application** will be a simple postfix notation calculator, that works similar to the _vintage postfix notation calculator_ described in a previous chapter.

-You will call it — `postcalc`
+You will call it your application — `postcalc`

 ## Repository `postcalc`